Product Disclosures

 Cigna HealthCare of Texas, Inc. which is currently accredited by NCQA, holds the highest designation rating offered of "Excellent" for its commercial HMO/POS products through February 2010).
 Cigna HealthCare of Texas also earned "Distinction" status from NCQA for its consumer decision support tools through its Quality Plus Member Connections Program for that same time period.

-Cigna has been publicly reporting our HEDIS®* quality results for more than a decade.
+Cigna Healthcare has been publicly reporting our HEDIS®* quality results for more than a decade.
 We believe consumers should have access to this type of publicly-available information.
 Cigna HealthCare of Texas Effectiveness of Care results have consistently year over year exceeded the Quality Compass National average and/or demonstrated significant/meaningful improvements in several measures.

 The Consumer Assessment of Health Providers and Systems (CAHPS®*) annually evaluates health plan performance in areas such as customer service, access to care and claims processing.
 Cigna HealthCare of Texas results also continue to show year over year positive trends in several measures 2005 through 2008.